RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/taxon-form.md

   _Tip: To edit the taxonomy, see the section on the Taxon Tree below._

 - **Is Hybrid** - tick this checkbox for all kinds of hybrids, eg hybrid formulae, nothotaxa/collective names, infra generic hybrids, etc.
 - **Status** - select the nomenclatural status of the name from the picklist.
 If the name is considered to be legitimate (and therefore valid), this should be left blank.
 For invalid, illegitimate, not found names, select the appropriate option, e.g. illegitimate, invalid, nomen nudum, later homonym, not found in literature, manuscript name, etc.

-  _Tip: Names should be checked in online nomenclators such as IPNI, TROPICOS, Index Fungorum, MycoBank, Index Muscorum, AlgaeBank, etc._
+  _Tip: The nomenclatural status should be available in online nomenclators such as IPNI, TROPICOS, World Flora Online, Index Fungorum, MycoBank, Index Muscorum, AlgaeBank, etc._

 - **Genus Status** - This field was used to bring data across from BG-BASE and will need to be checked, transferred into Status or deleted.
 - **Basionym** - Records that had a basionym recorded in BG-BASE had this name migrated here (15 records).
 We will be looking to see how we manage this in Specify going forwards.
 - **Herbarium Num.** - enter the Herbarium Number for the taxon here as appropriate, eg Family number, Genus number, Species number.
 - **Homonym?** - This was used for data being migrated from the BG-BASE Genera table.
 In future, Later Homonyms should be selected in the Status field.

 ### Hybrid Information